seantarogers/EtwNServiceBus/README.md

 ## Performance Comparisons

 The PerformanceComparisons console project contains 3 tests which compare Log4Net, EasyLogger and ETW over a 10 second period.
 It measures how many traces they can each emit.

-**TL;DR**
+If you are just interested in the results:

 | Tracer            | Sync             | Number of traces in 10 seconds  |
 | ----------------- | ---------------- | ------------------------------- |